victor-rene/kivy-test/README.md

-# kivy-test
-Unit testing interface made with cross-platform Kivy framework.

 kivy-test
 =========

+Unit testing interface made with cross-platform Kivy framework.

 Kivy is a [Python](https://www.python.org) framework for the development of multi-touch enabled media rich applications.
 The aim is to allow for quick and